-- The UK Government. - Other local authorities. - Pooled investment vehicles (i.e. Money Market Funds) that have been awarded an AAA credit rating. - Financial institutions fully or part nationalised by the UK Government whose credit ratings do not meet the above criteria. - Bank subsidiaries and treasury operations which do not have a full set of credit ratings can be included on the list provided the parent bank has the necessary ratings outlined above.
+- The UK Government. - Other local authorities. - Pooled investment vehicles (i.e. Money Market Funds) that have been awarded an AAA credit rating. - Financial institutions fully or part nationalised by the UK Government whose credit ratings do not meet the above criteria. - Bank subsidiaries and treasury operations which do not have a full set of credit ratings, provided the parent bank has the necessary ratings outlined above.
 In addition, the subsidiary must itself have a short and long term rating meeting the above criteria or have an unconditional guarantee from the parent bank.